EstherIdabor/Getting-Started-with-Glasp-A-guide-on-how-to-use-the-glasp-highlighting-tool/ReadMe.md

 ## More Facts about Glasp

 - Glasp Highlighter can only be used on computers as there is no mobile version of the extension yet.
-However, you can still access the platform and view your page on mobile devices.
+However, you can still access the platform and view your page on a mobile device.
 - The Glasp highlighter is disabled on certain websites such as Google products, note-taking apps, bank apps, etc. According to Glasp, this is due to technical and security reasons.
 - Currently, you cannot import highlights from other platforms but it is a feature that will likely be added soon, maybe when you stumble on this article, you might be able to do that already.

 ## Conclusion

-Glasp is free to use and of huge benefit to researchers, student, content writer, knowledge seekers and literally everyone as technology is becoming a major parts of our lives.The app is also easy to navigate and visiting the app daily is something you should make a habit, you can find great articles there and it builds you up intellectually.
+Glasp is free to use and of huge benefit to researchers, students, content writers, knowledge seekers and literally everyone as technology is becoming a major parts of our lives.The app is also easy to navigate.
+Visiting the app daily is something you should make a habit of because you can find great articles there and it builds you up intellectually.

 ## Further Resources